Search Stories

 This week at the Library, you can join us at:

-We are proud to present the Library’s first ever Teen Book Club at three locations!
+We are proud to present the Library’s first ever Teen Book Club.
 Let’s get together to share our love of reading and chat about each month’s books.
 No registration necessary.
-Come join us at Antioch, Blue Valley, and Lenexa — or mix and match!
-Bring your own book or check out the month’s book ahead of time from the Library — each title is offered in the catalog as a physical copy and eBook.
+Come join us at Antioch.
+Bring your own book or check out the month’s book, “Spell Bound” by F.T.
+Lukens ahead of time from the Library—the title is offered in the catalog as a physical copy and eBook.

 And there’s much more happening this week …